Tieman0220/jprovd-server-setup/readme.md

 ## Initial Setup

 This documentation is assuming you have a domain already purchased and a DNS A record pointed to the server.
+It also assumes you are running this on an OVH Bare Metal server but with a good amount of judgement can be used otherwise as well.

 ### Housekeeping/Security Standardization
 SSH into server using credentials provided by OVH